How long should you try to get pregnant before speaking with a fertility specialist?

 - Extremes of body weight may also affect reproduction.
 Individuals with a BMI under 18 (underweight) or over 30 (obese) may be at higher risk for infertility and also complications during pregnancy.

 - Individuals who are underweight or have morbid obesity (BMI >40) should seek expert consultation prior to attempting conception.
-All couples seeking pregnancy should aim for a healthy body weight prior to conception.
+All couples seeking pregnancy should aim for healthy body weight prior to conception.

 - Women with endometriosis are at increased risk for infertility and ectopic pregnancy.
 Endometriosis is a condition wherein endometrial tissue (which should be found only inside the uterus) occurs outside the uterus.
-Endometriosis can lead to scarring and damage of pelvic structures including the fallopian tubes and ovaries.
+Endometriosis can lead to scarring and damage to pelvic structures including the fallopian tubes and ovaries.
 It is typically associated with infertility and pelvic pain.

 - Individuals with complicated medical histories, including the history of cancer, inflammatory bowel disease, prior pelvic surgeries, or other health issues may benefit from an early fertility evaluation.
 Such diagnoses and procedures can be associated with diminished ovarian reserve (low egg count), blocked fallopian tubes, and complications occurring during pregnancy.